msantos/ewpcap/README.md

 The ewpcap interface will still go through some changes.
 For example, the function names may change as may the packet tuple.

 ewpcap hasn't been heavily tested.
-It will probably segfault.

 ## REQUIREMENTS